yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 	"./ears.png| That's a big snuffin' difference (Xenoblade Chronicles 3)"
   >}}

-One advantage yuzu's OpenGL backend had for Xenoblade 3 for a while was stability.
+One advantage yuzu's OpenGL backend has had for `Xenoblade Chronicles 3` for some time was stability.
 It didn't really crash.
 Even after the initial Vulkan shader fixes previously mentioned, the game would still randomly crash during cutscenes. byte[] was able to reliably reproduce the issue and found that yuzu was receiving some invalid references in the GPU processing.